Paienobe/Fylo-landing-page-with-two-column-layout/README.md

 # Fylo-landing-page-with-two-column-layout
-Landing page made with html, css and javascript
+Landing page made with html and css